 Day 1 | Getting to Know the City

-As mentioned in previous posts, my experience is that the best way to get to know any city is by a walking tour.
+As mentioned in previous posts, like my 4-Day Iceland Itinerary, my experience is that the best way to get to know any city is by a walking tour.
 I recommend checking out the Paris Landmarks Tour by Discover Walks.
 It will take you to many of the well-known city landmarks, such as Montmartre (neighborhood with sweeping city views), the Lourve, and the Eiffel Tower.

 This tour will help you get oriented to city, but note that you won’t visit the inside of any landmark during this tour.
 You will have time to stop for photo ops though :).
 I admit that we did our tours with a personal family friend who is native Parisienne, but this tour comes highly recommend on TripAdvisor.
 You can take the tour at either 10AM or 2:30PM, and it lasts for 90 minutes.